 - Citi ThankYou Premier Card (3x Travel)

 I recommend using cash back portals for all of your online shopping.
 Rakuten features over 2,500 stores that you can earn additional cash back with allowing you to easy double and triple dip your rewards.
-You can sign up through The Point Calculator to earn an additional $10 on your first purchase made through the Rakuten cash back portal.
+You can sign up through The Point Calculator to earn additional cash back on your first purchase made through the Rakuten cash back portal.